irene2023study/NLSTseg/README.md

-# Lung Cancer Segmentation Model Using U-Net
+# Lung Cancer Segmentation Model Using NLSTseg dataset

 This repository contains a medical image prediction model that performs **lung cancer segmentation** from CT scans using a **U-Net architecture**.
 The model was trained on the **NLSTseg** dataset, which is derived from the **NLST** (National Lung Screening Trial) dataset.
 This work aims to provide a tool for detecting lung cancer at a pixel-level segmentation.